SwenProject/TourPlanner/README.md

 - `mapApi.imageEndpoint` - The endpoint for the map image API (default is mapQuest static map v5 API)
 - `mapApi.key` - The API key for the MapQuest API

+OpenAI API configuration:
+- `openAi.model` - The model to use for the OpenAI API (default is `gpt-3.5-turbo`)
+- `openAi.key` - The API key for the OpenAI API

 Tour export configuration:
 - `tourExport.fileExtension` - The file extension for exported tours (default is `.json`)